-One year ago, at 1pm Pacific Standard Time, I met the love of my life.
+On November 11, 2013, at 1pm Pacific Standard Time, I met the love of my life.

 (Side note: he’s even cuter in person.
 Side-side note: he’s a chef and he’s making me a pan-seared duck breast with a red wine reduction… right now.
 But I digress.)